 Inheritance Tax is payable on everything you have of value when you die, including:

-HM Revenue & Customs (HMRC) permits you to make a number of small gifts each year without creating an Inheritance Tax liability.
-Each person has their own allowance, so the amount can be doubled if each spouse or registered civil partner uses their allowances.
+There are ways to reduce the amount of IHT you pay.
+HM Revenue & Customs (HMRC) permits you to make a number of small gifts each year without creating an IHT liability.
+Each person has their own allowance, so the amount can be doubled if each spouse or registered civil partner uses their allowance.

-The taxation rules of CLTs are complicated, and you should obtain professional advice if you are considering a CLT.
-Also, if you make a gift to someone but keep an interest in it, it becomes known as a ‘Gift With Reservation’ and will remain in your estate for Inheritance Tax purposes when you die.
+The taxation rules of CLTs are complicated, and you should obtain professional financial advice if you are considering a CLT.
+Also, if you make a gift to someone but keep an interest in it, it becomes known as a ‘Gift With Reservation’ and will remain in your estate for IHT purposes when you die.

 HMRC permits you give the following as exempt transfers:

-If your child is getting married, you can gift them £5,000; if a grandchild or more distant descendent is getting married, you can gift them £2,500; and a friend or anyone else you know, you can gift them £1,000
+> If your child is getting married, you can gift them £5,000; if a grandchild or more distant descendent is getting married, you can gift them £2,500; and to a friend or anyone else you know, you can gift £1,000.

-There are certain other gifts that can qualify for relief from Inheritance Tax.
-These can include gifts of a small business, sole trader enterprise, or partnership and shares in companies listed on the smaller, riskier stock exchange, the Alternative Investment Market (AIM)
+> There are certain other gifts that can qualify for relief from IHT.
+These can include gifts of a small business, sole trader enterprise or partnership and shares in companies listed on the smaller, riskier stock exchange, the Alternative Investment Market (AIM).

-Farmers can also gain up to 100% relief from Inheritance Tax when making gifts of certain agricultural land or farm buildings.
-But the rules in both these situations are complex, and you’d be best to seek expert advice before gifting anything away
+> Farmers can also gain up to 100% relief from IHT when making gifts of certain agricultural land or farm buildings.
+But the rules in both these situations are complex and you’d be best to seek expert advice before gifting anything away.

-Members of the armed forces killed in action or whose death is hastened by injuries sustained on active duty are also exempt from Inheritance Tax
+> Members of the armed forces killed in action or whose death is hastened by injuries sustained on active duty are also exempt from IHT.

 Life insurance policy

-If you don’t want to give away your assets while you’re still alive, another option is to take out life cover, which can pay out an amount equal to your estimated Inheritance Tax liability on death.
-Taking out a life insurance policy written under an appropriate trust could be used towards paying any Inheritance Tax liability.
+If you don’t want to give away your assets while you’re still alive, another option is to take out life cover, which can pay out an amount equal to your estimated IHT liability on death.
+Taking out a life insurance policy written under an appropriate trust could be used towards paying any IHT liability.

-Under normal circumstances, the payout from a life insurance policy will form part of your legal estate, and it may therefore be subject to Inheritance Tax.
-By writing a life insurance policy in an appropriate trust, the proceeds from the policy can be paid directly to the beneficiaries rather than to your legal estate and will therefore not be taken into account when Inheritance Tax is calculated.
-It also means payment to your beneficiaries will probably be quicker, as the money will not go through probate.
+Under normal circumstances, the payout from a life insurance policy will form part of your legal estate, and it may therefore be subject to IHT.
+By writing a life insurance policy in an appropriate trust, the proceeds from the policy can be paid directly to the beneficiaries rather than to your legal estate and will therefore not be taken into account when IHT is calculated.
+It also means payment to your beneficiaries may be quicker, as the money will not go through probate.